-There is one disadvantage to centralized mixers.
-If one entity handles coin deposits, they could easily not return the coins and pocket all the funds.
+There is one disadvantage to centralised mixers.
+If one entity handles coin deposits, it could easily not return the coins and pocket all the funds.
 Additionally, the entity knows all the BTC addresses before the mixing.
-This means that the entity can record a user’s IP address and BTC address, then use this information for malicious purposes.
-A law enforcement agency could also get the information if the entity is under investigation.
+This means that the entity can record a user’s IP address and BTC address and then use this information for malicious purposes.
+A law enforcement agency could also get the information if the entity is investigated.

-On the other hand, there are decentralized solutions too.
-For example, CoinJoin allows users to create pools where they deposit their funds, and no one has control over any addresses.
-This enables users to have plausible deniability about where their mixed coins came from.
+On the other hand, there are decentralised solutions too.
+For example, CoinJoin allows users to create pools where they deposit their funds, and no one controls any addresses.
+This gives users plausible deniability about where their mixed coins came from.

 How Do They Work?

-As we previously mentioned, one entity runs a centralized mixer, which is vulnerable to fraud and third-party de-anonymity.
+As we previously mentioned, one entity runs a centralised mixer, vulnerable to fraud and third-party de-anonymity.

 A basic transaction on the bitcoin blockchain involves inputs and outputs.
-When users make their transactions, they take their unspent transaction outputs (UTXOs) as an input.
+Users take their unspent transaction outputs (UTXOs) as input when they make their transactions.
 They state the output and sign off on the inputs.
+At the same time, they can state any number of outputs.
 A user needs to sign each input independently.
-At the same time, they can state any number of outputs.

 With CoinJoin, multiple users create inputs and outputs for a single transaction.
 For example, four users state which inputs and outputs they want to include.

 Next, a coordinator takes the information and creates a transaction from it.
 The users then sign off on this transaction.
-The coordinator cannot keep the funds because they cannot modify the transaction after it has been signed.
+The coordinator cannot keep the funds because they cannot modify the transaction after signing it.